jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 # Format

-Reproducible Central rebuild instructions for a release are defined in a `.builspec` file that will be used by [`rebuild.sh`](rebuild.sh) script.
-A `.buildspec` file is de-facto a Bash shell script that defines a few variables that `rebuild.sh` will use to do the rebuild:
+Reproducible Central rebuild instructions are defined in a `.builspec` file that will be used by [`rebuild.sh`](rebuild.sh) script.
+A `.buildspec` file is de-facto a Bash shell script defining a few variables that `rebuild.sh` will use to do the rebuild:

 ```
 # Central Repository coordinates for the Reference release